Yuyitax/yuyitax-portfolio/README.md

 ## Credit/ Usage

-The animated text at the end of the page was found using google.
-All credit goes to Álvaro from codepen.io: [Link to the source](https://codepen.io/alvarotrigo/pen/PoKMyNO)
+The animated text at the end of the page and the hamburger menu were both found on google.
+I manipulated the code to fit it withing my design.

 # Animated tex CSS

+For this code All credit goes to Álvaro from codepen.io: [Link to the source](https://codepen.io/alvarotrigo/pen/PoKMyNO)

   .animated-text {
     background-image: linear-gradient(